-What is the role of TDRs and MRPs?
+Obesity and comorbidities: the role of TDRs and MRPs

 According to the World Health Organization, obesity is “one of the greatest public health challenges of the 21st century”.
 Its prevalence has tripled in many European countries since the 1980s, and the number of those affected continues to rise at an alarming rate.
 Based on the latest estimates, up to 70% of the entire population is overweight, with 10 to 30% of the European adult population being obese.

 TDRs and MRPs are governed by European legislation and relevant international and national standards.
 While TDRs are regulated through Regulation on Foods for Specific Groups (609/2013/EU), MRPs are regulated under general food law and can bear specific claims, also regulated by EU provisions.